amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 </pre>
 </details>

 4\.
 Create an AWS CodePipeline Pipeline and set it up to listen to AWS CodeCommit.

 Now it's time to hook everything together.
 In the AWS Management Console, navigate to the [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home#/) dashboard.
 Click on **Create Pipeline**.

 *Note: If this is your first time visiting the AWS CodePipeline console in the region, click on **Get Started***

-We're going to make this a production pipeline.
-Name the pipeline `prod-iridium-service`.
+Since this will be a production pipeline, name the pipeline `prod-iridium-service`.
 Click **Next**.

 ![CodePipeline Name](images/2-cp-create-name.png)

+In the next step, choose what you want AWS CodePipeline to monitor.
+Using Amazon CloudWatch Events, AWS CodeCommit will trigger this pipeline when something is pushed to a repo.

 For the "Source Location", choose **AWS CodeCommit**.
 Then in the "AWS Code Commit" section, select your iridium repository and select the **master** branch.
 Click **Next Step**.

-*Here, you are choosing what you want AWS CodePipeline to monitor.
-Using Amazon CloudWatch Events, AWS CodeCommit will trigger this pipeline when something is pushed to a repo.*

 ![CodePipeline Source](images/2-cp-create-source.png)

 Next, configure the Build action.
 Choose **AWS CodeBuild** as the build provider.
-Click **Create a new build project** and name it **prod-iridium-service**.
+Click **Create a new build project** and name it `prod-iridium-service`.

-Scroll down further.
-In the Environment: How to build section, select values for the following fields:
+Scroll down to the "Environment: How to build" section and select these values for the following fields:

 - Environment Image: **Use an Image managed by AWS CodeBuild** - *There are two options.
-You can either use a predefined Docker container that is curated by CodeBuild, or you can upload your own if you want to customize dependencies etc. to speed up build time*
+You can either use a predefined Docker container that is curated by CodeBuild, or you can upload your own if you want to customize dependencies,etc to speed up build time*
 - Operating System: **Ubuntu** - *This is the OS that will run your build*
 - Runtime: **Docker** - *Each image has specific versions of software installed.
 See [Docker Images Provided by AWS CodeBuild](http://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html)*
-- Version: **aws/codebuild/docker:1.12.1** - *There's only one version now, but you will be able to choose different versions in the future*
+- Version: **aws/codebuild/docker:17.09.0** - *This will always show the latest available*

 ![CodePipeline Create CodeBuild](images/2-cp-create-cb.png)

-Ensure **Create a service role in your account** is selected and leave the name as default.
-When you're done, expand the **Advanced** section.
+In the "AWS CodeBuild service role" section, make sure **Create a service role in your account** is selected and leave the name as default.

-Under Environment Variables, enter three variables:

-- Name: **AWS_ACCOUNT_ID** Value: **Your account ID** Type: **Plaintext** *Earlier, when we created the buildspec, it looked for some existing environment variables like this one.
+Scroll down to the "Advanced" section, and under "Environment Variables", set these three variables:

+- Name: `AWS_ACCOUNT_ID` Value: ****Your account ID*** Type: **Plaintext** *These will look similar to the ones you configured earlier in the buildspec.
 Find your account number [here](https://console.aws.amazon.com/billing/home?#/account)*
-- Name: **IMAGE_REPO_NAME** Value: **EnvironmentName-iridium** Type: **Plaintext** *This is the name of your ECR repo for iridium*
+- Name: `IMAGE_REPO_NAME` Value: ***Name of the iridium ECR repo*** Type: **Plaintext** *This is the name of your ECR repo for iridium*
-- Name: **ENV_TYPE** Value: **prod** Type: **Plaintext** *This is a new environment variable which we're going to use to prefix our log stream.
-You'll see in lab 3 why this is needed*
+- Name: `ENV_TYPE` Value: `prod` Type: **Plaintext** *This is a new environment variable which we're going to use to prefix our CloudWatch log stream.*

+Here's what the env variables should look like.
+Note, your values (e.g. acct ID, EnvironmentName replaced with the one you selected) will be unique:

 ![CodePipeline Create CodeBuild P2](images/2-cp-create-cb-2.png)

-Once confirmed, click **Save build project** and **Next Step**
+Once confirmed, click **Save build project** and then **Next Step**.

-The next dialog that will appear is **Deploy**.
-Select and populate the following values:
+In the "Deploy" step, select and populate the following values:

-- Deployment provider: **AWS CloudFormation** - *This is the mechanism we're choosing to deploy with.
+- Deployment provider: Select **AWS CloudFormation** - *This is the mechanism we're choosing to deploy with.
 CodePipeline also supports several other deployment options, but we're using CloudFormation in this case.*
-- Action Mode: **Create or Replace a Change Set** - *This will actually create or update an existing change set that we can apply later.*
+- Action Mode: Select **Create or Replace a Change Set** - *This will create or update an existing change set that we can apply later.*
-- Stack Name: **prod-iridium-service** - *Name the CloudFormation stack that you're going to create/update*
+- Stack Name: Enter `prod-iridium-service` - *Name the CloudFormation stack that you're going to create/update*
-- Change Set Name: **prod-iridium-service-changeset**
+- Change Set Name: Enter `prod-iridium-service-changeset`
-- Template File: **service.yml** - *The filename of the template that you looked over earlier in this workshop*
+- Template File: Enter `service.yml` - *The filename of the template that you looked over earlier in this workshop*
-- Configuration File: **build.json** - *The filename of the JSON file generated by CodeBuild that has all the parameters*
+- Configuration File: Enter `build.json` - *The filename of the JSON file generated by CodeBuild that has all the parameters*
-- Capabilities: **CAPABILITY_IAM** - *Here, we're giving CloudFormation the ability to create IAM resources*
+- Capabilities: Select **CAPABILITY_IAM** - *Here, we're giving CloudFormation the ability to create IAM resources*
-- Role Name: **EnvironmentName-CFServiceRole** - *CloudFormation needs a role to assume so that it can create and update stacks on your behalf*
+- Role Name: Select ***EnvironmentName*-CFServiceRole** - *Note, "EnvironmentName" will be the one you specified.
+This value is a role CloudFormation assumes to create and update stacks on your behalf*

+Click **Next step**.

 ![CodePipeline Deploy](images/2-cp-deploy-step.png)

-In the next step of creating your pipeline, we must give AWS CodePipeline a way to access artifacts and dependencies to pull.
+In the "Service Role" step, we must authorize AWS CodePipeline to access artifacts and dependencies to pull.
 Leave the Role Name blank and click **Create Role**.
 You will be automatically taken to the IAM Management Console to create a service role.
 Choose **Create a new IAM Role** and leave the role name as the default.
-Click **Allow** to create the role and return to AWS CodePipeline.
-Click **Next Step**
+Click **Allow** to create the role.
+Return to the AWS CodePipeline dashboard and make sure the newly created role is selected.
+Click **Next Step**.

 ![CodePipeline Role IAM](images/2-cp-svc-role.png)

-When you return to the AWS CodePipeline Console, click in the blank dialog box for Role Name and choose the CodePipeline Service role created for you: **EnvironmentName-CodePipelineServiceRole**

-Review your pipeline and click **Create pipeline**.
+Review your pipeline configuration and click **Create pipeline**.

 5\.
 Test your pipeline.

-Once the pipeline is created, CodePipeline will automatically try to get the most recent commit from the source.
-In this case, that's CodeCommit.
-Navigate to the AWS CodePipeline Console and choose your **prod-iridium-service** pipeline.
-You should see it working.
+Once the **prod-iridium-service** pipeline is created, CodePipeline will automatically try to get the most recent commit from the source and run the pipeline.

 ![CodePipeline First Execution](images/2-cp-first-execution.png)

-**Oh no!** There seems to have been an error!
-Let's try and troubleshoot it.
-Try to find out what happened.
-There are links to click when there's a failed execution.
-Click around and if you get stumped, look at the answer below.
+**Oh no!** There seems to have been an error that halted the pipeline.
+Try to troubleshoot by exploring the available links in the Build step.
+If you get stumped, expand the HINT below.

 ![CodePipeline Build Failure](images/2-cp-build-failure.png)

 <details>
   <summary>
-    <i><b>Click here to expand this section and we'll go over how to find out what happened.</i></b>
+    HINT: CodePipeline Build stage troubleshooting
   </summary>
   From the pipeline, it's easy to see that the whole process failed at the build step.
-Let's click on **Details** to see what it will tell us.<br/>
+Click on <b>Details</b> to see what it will tell us.<br/>

-  Now click on **Link to execution details** since the error message didn't tell us much.<br/><br/>
+  Now click on <b>Link to execution details</b> since the error message didn't tell us much.<br/><br/>

   ![CodePipeline Build Failure Execution](images/2-cp-build-failure-execution.png)